purpleclay/nsv/docs/reference/env-vars.md

 ---
 icon: material/earth
-title: Dynamic Configuration
+social:
-description: Customize behavior with environment variables
+  cards: false
 ---

-# Dynamic Configuration with Environment Variables
+# Available Environment Variables

 If you need to customize the behavior of `nsv` you can use the supported environment variables.
-Environment variables provide a dynamic approach to configuration perfect for integrating `nsv` into your CI workflow.
+Environment variables are perfect for running `nsv` within your CI workflow.

 ## Global Variables